snynkm/VP-Blazor-Azure/README.md

 <p><ul>
   <li><b>Payment Transaction Service</b> - I would have liked to add some sort of payment processing microservice in with the application.
 But after researching, it seems that implementing a transaction service would open up a whole 'nother can of worms.
 At larger companies, these payment processes need to be audited in some fashion which would require detailed security configurations.
 I think I could figure out how to implement this but it would require a lot of bandwidth and time.  </li>
   <li><b>Email Notification Service</b> - Another service that fell out of scope due to time.
 Although, I did do research and found that I could probably add the service using Azure Functions and an email service such as Amazon SES or SendGrid.
 This might be something I can include on a future project.</li>
   <li><b>Log In Service</b> - Like the payment transaction service, it seems like this would have required some additional microservice with detailed security enhancements.
 I wasn't able to produce this but at the very least, I did configure the application in a way that I felt can easily scale if deciding to add this in later.
-I'm not sure if this is orthodox practice, but I ended up duplicating the Customer table (now a Parent Model/no table) into the User and Guest tables (inherited Models/populated tables) with the ability to join either table on the Order table using a common attribute (CustomerType - CHAR, which is technically not a FK but serves similar functionality).
+I'm not sure if this is orthodox practice, but I ended up duplicating the Customer table (now a Parent Model/no table) into the User and Guest tables (inherited Models/populated tables) with the ability to join either table on the Order table using a common attribute (CustomerId - which is technically not an FK but serves similar functionality).
 That way, if I wanted to add a login service, the system could do a SELECT on just the User table.
 It wouldn't have to filter through all the guest information and only check returning customers' from the User table.</li>
 </ul>
 </p>